abdulrahmanhatem/wall-clock/README.md

 Welcome abroad fellow developer, here you will find the details of wall clock project story

 ### Motivation
-When I saw this beautiful minimalist clock design , I encouraged myself to implement it with HTML, CSS and Javascript
+When I saw this beautiful minimalist clock design , I encouraged myself to implement it with HTML, CSS and Javascript.

 Here is the Design

 ![Before](model-before.png)

-And result is like
+And result was like

 ![Before](model-after.png)